 - Look for the cleanest beaches.
 Pick a beach that is tested regularly for cleanliness and that notifies you when it is unsafe to go in the water.
-The Natural Resources Defense Council rates the top 100 beaches, but for smaller beaches you’ll need to do some hunting.
 Contact your local or state environmental protection office or public health agency.
 Oftentimes you can do an on-line search of your favorite beach’s name with the words “water quality” to find information

 - Wait at least 24 hours after a heavy rainfall before swimming.
 Heavy rains can stir up polluted sediment and cause sewage systems to overflow into storm drains.